-1. Cluster planning - A Hadoop-based data lake can be provisioned either on an on-premise site or in th provide stability, availability, and better return on investment (ROI), on-premise gives the flexibility to be
+Cluster planning - A Hadoop-based data lake can be provisioned either on an on-premise site or in the cloud.
+Both on-premise and cloud have gone through several debates of pros and cons.
+While cloud is meant to provide stability, availability, and better return on investment (ROI), on-premise gives the flexibility to be ductile as per requirement and use case.